Poetry in the United States

 Naomi Replansky, another noteworthy Jewish poet of the early twentieth century, did not achieve such fame.
 Her first book of poems, Ring Song, was not published until 1952, although it included poems written as early as 1934, when Replansky was just sixteen years old.
 Replansky wrote lyrical, carefully worded poems that belied their intensity.
 A few of these poems centered around Jewish themes, such as the poem entitled “The Six Million,” which recounts a godless Holocaust, but other poems reflect a related theme of otherness.
 In “Housing Shortage,” published in The Dangerous World, the speaker of the poem feels she is taking up too much emotional space.
 “I tried to live small / I took a narrow bed.
 I held my elbows to my sides.
 I tried to step carefully / And to breathe shallowly / In my portion of air / And to disturb no one.”
 Replansky was not a prolific writer, publishing only two collections, but her accomplished voice and quietly intense response to the Holocaust are worth further exploration.

-Muriel Rukeyser (1913–1980), one of the most significant Jewish American poets in history, who is only recently gaining the recognition she deserves, grappled fully and passionately with all aspects of her identity.
+Muriel Rukeyser (1913–1980), one of the most significant Jewish American poets in history, grappled fully and passionately with all aspects of her identity.
 Hers is not only the story of a tremendously gifted, driven, and prolific writer, but it is the story of twentieth-century America, told from the point of view of one Jewish activist.
 Born on the eve of World War I, Rukeyser witnessed and condemned a host of injustices around the world.
 Despite Rukeyser’s contribution as a modern writer, her story is also one of invisibility; she is rarely included in the all-male roster of modernists such as Wallace Stevens, William Carlos Williams, and Ezra Pound.
 Her inventive writing style, range of themes, and unique capacity for embracing contradiction make her work difficult to classify, and many critics have dismissed her for that reason.
 Jewish poets such as Adrienne Rich and Denise Levertov, however, praise Rukeyser as a mentor and role model.
-Rich, in her introduction to A Muriel Rukeyser Reader (1994), writes,
+Rich, in her introduction to A Muriel Rukeyser Reader (1994), writes:

 To enter this book is to enter a life of tremendous scope, the consciousness of a woman who was a full actor and creator in many ways.
 Muriel Rukeyser was beyond her time—and seems, at the edge of the twenty-first century, to have grasped resources we are only now beginning to reach for: connections between history and the body, memory and politics, sexuality and public space, poetry and physical science, and much else.